volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 ---
 Recently it turned out, that I have been working with React for a little over 3 years, so now is the perfect time to summarize what I learned during this adventure.

-Actually, all the things we are referring to here are not strictly related to the React library, they could be used by any software developer, regardless of their experience with any programming language.
+All the principles we are referring to here are not strictly related to the React library, they could be used by any software developer, regardless of their experience with any programming language.

 Mastering them is one of the keys to becoming a good programmer and a valuable person in the team.